In revealing audio clips, clients share the unexpected challenges they found in later life—and the financial choices they made to adjust.

 After talking over her options with Haberman, Lenora decided to rely mainly on the pension from her former employer to meet current needs so that she could preserve her retirement savings.
 To give those investments a chance to grow, she switched from a conservative, mostly bond portfolio to a more balanced mix, including stocks.
 The plan enabled Lenora to delay the onset of her Social Security benefits, which will result in larger monthly payments later on.

-Such choices are an inevitable part of navigating life’s zigzags, notes Ben Storey, director of Retirement & Personal Wealth Solutions at Bank of America Merrill Lynch.
+Such choices are an inevitable part of navigating life’s zigzags, notes Ben Storey, director of Retirement Thought Leadership at Bank of America.
 The key is to think ahead so you don’t get blindsided.
 “A lot of people realize the importance of having their homes insured, but they don’t consider long-term care insurance.
 They have an easier time anticipating that a tree may fall on their house than imagining that they may be stricken with a long-term illness someday.”